liuact1986/MvvmLib/documentation/Navigation.md

 }
 ```

-## NavigationBrowser
+## ListCollectionEx

-> Allows to browse a source (ienumerable) with a CollectionView.
-Add, Edit , Delete, is possible with generic lists or collections (with element type not object).
-IEditableObject is checked on edit.
-For example a list of people.
+> Allows to browse, filter, sort, group, add, edit with lists and collections.

 ```cs
 People = new  List<Person>